phoaivu/sawdown/README.md

 In general, if `numpy`'s precision is about `1e-48` (which is not the smallest it can take), the smallest value you can use for `sawdown` is `1e-24`.

-For the technical audience, `.stop_small_steps()` would stop optimizing when the relative magnitude of the step w.r.t. the variable is smaller than a power of `epsilon`.
-Now if `epsilon`, raised to that power, is smaller than `numpy`'s opinionated precision, it will be simply consider zero, and the algorithm is not likely to stop.

-It is a stretch though.
-For most practical problems, you would be good with as small as `epsilon=1e-14` in `sawdown`.
+For most practical problems, you would be good with as small as `epsilon=1e-7` in `sawdown`.

 ### Initialization